largehadroncollider/lhcSiteSource/content/defconguide.md

 * You **must** be up-to-date on all patches/updates.
 Running any operating system or software that's even slightly out-of-date is a **horrible** idea, and a recipe for a bad time.
 * Use an encrypted-in-flight data-centric app like Signal, Telegram, or iMessage, instead of SMS.
 * Turn Bluetooth off when you aren't using it.
+Be aware of Bluetooth tracking and proximity attacks.
 * Turn off background location usage of WiFi/Bluetooth/etc.
 * Consider using airplane mode, or powering down your device altogether, when you aren't using it.
 (This is sound advice, but most people don't follow it.)
 * Consider using a secondary phone that's not loaded down with personal photos/emails/etc.
 * Avoid bringing any "work" electronics unless you absolutely have to.
 * Physical security is still super important.
-Don’t let people watch what you do on your screen/learn your PIN/unlock pattern (which shows up in skin oil)/etc. Don’t leave your phone sitting around unattended.
-Don’t leave your phone sticking up out of your back pocket begging to fall out... or worse.
+Don't let people watch what you do on your screen/learn your PIN/unlock pattern (which shows up in skin oil)/etc. Don't leave your phone sitting around unattended.
+Don't leave your phone sticking up out of your back pocket begging to fall out... or worse.
 * DO NOT PLUG INTO STRANGE USB PORTS/CHARGERS.
 Plug yourself into other types of strange in Vegas.
 Not puter ports.
-Get a USB power only adapter, aka USB condom for charging if you don’t have a trusted wall wart handy.
+Get a USB power only adapter, aka USB condom for charging if you don't have a trusted wall wart handy.
 This is not a drill.

 #### WiFi